Joshua1w/Carkube/README.md

-# Carkube
+# carkk
-A website designed for selling cars in Nigeria
+ A website about selling cars.